JCGoran/coffe/README.md

 docker run -ti jcgoran/coffe:[TAG]
 ```
 where `[TAG]` is the tag of the release (`latest` by default).
-The binary can be run from any directory _inside_ the container.
+The `coffe` binary can be run from any directory _inside_ the container.
 Copying the input/output can be done using `docker cp` as described in the manual.
 To run the code without having to use `docker cp`, you may run COFFE as follows:
 ```